leonisantosdev/pokedex/README.md

 </a>
  <br />
  <br />
-Feito com ❤️ por Leôni Santos 👋🏽 Entre em contato!
+Made with ❤️ by Leôni Santos 👋🏽 Get in touch!

 </div>